FAForever/faf-qai/README.md

 You prefix all commands with an **'!'**.
 For an example in order to invoke the player command you do.
 `!player coolmcgrrr`

-See [Issiue #9](https://github.com/FAForever/faf-qai/issues/9) for a full list of commands.
+See [Issue #9](https://github.com/FAForever/faf-qai/issues/9) for a full list of commands.